OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-The goal of root detection (in the context of reverse engineering defense) is to make it a bit more difficult to run the app on a rooted device, which in turn impedes some tools and techniques reverse engineers like to use.
-As with most other defenses, root detection is not a very effective on its own, but having some root checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.
+In the context of anti-reversing, the goal of root detection is to make it a bit more difficult to run the app on a rooted device, which in turn impedes some tools and techniques reverse engineers like to use.
+As with most other defenses, root detection is not highly effective on its own, but having some root checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.

-On Android, we define the term "root detection" a bit more broadly to include detection of custom ROMs, i.e. verifying whether the device is a stock Android build or not.
+On Android, we define the term "root detection" a bit more broadly to include detection of custom ROMs, i.e. verifying whether the device is a stock Android build or a custom build.

 ##### Common Root Detection Methods

 ###### SafetyNet

 SafetyNet is an Android API that creates a profile of the device using software and hardware information.
 This profile is then compared against a list of white-listed device models that have passed Android compatibility testing.
-In part, this is meant to asses to be used to assess the integrity and safety of the device.
 Google recommends using the feature as "an additional in-depth defense signal as part of an anti-abuse system" [1].

-What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service actually downloads a binary package containing the device vaidation code from Google, which is then dynamically executed using reflection.
-Some analysis shows that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how extacly this is determined [2].
+What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service downloads a binary package containing the device vaidation code from Google, which is then dynamically executed using reflection.
+An analysis by John Kozyrakis showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how extacly this is determined [2].

 To use the API, an app may the SafetyNetApi.attest() method with returns a JWS message with the *Attestation Result*, and then check the following fields:

 - ctsProfileMatch: Of "true", the device profile matches one of Google's listed devices that have passed  Android compatibility testing.
 - basicIntegrity: The device running the app likely wasn't tampered with.

+The attestation result looks as follows.

 ~~~
 {